 How is depression diagnosed?

 Your healthcare provider will ask about your symptoms and how long you have had them.
-He will ask if you have any family members with depression.
-He may also ask if you have had stressful events in your life.
-Tell him if you have other health conditions and the names of any medicines you take.
+Your provider will ask if you have any family members with depression.
+Tell your provider about any stressful events in your life.
+Your provider may ask about any other health conditions or medicines you take.